DanaMW/PowerShell-TuneUp/PWSH_Extras/README.md

 # PowerShell Extras

 ```
-This directory is imported from other open and free repo's expecting that many of them will be useful to me and therefore possibly you too.
+This whole directory is imported exactly as it was, from another person's repo a few years ago.
+I do not remember who it was but it is stock files done well that are useful to people that do things like they should be done.
+I use them from time to time so they are here if you need them.
+Forgotten if you don't.
 Everything is MIT License
 ```